duncanbradley/ug_project/README.md

 # Undergraduate Project on Message-Level Prediction During Reading

-use 'fixing_participant_numbers' script to prepare all data files before using analysis scripts
+Use 'fixing_participant_numbers' script to prepare all data files before using analysis scripts.

 Data files: